nais/doc/docs/addons/wonderwall.md

             First, determine whether the user is still present and active.
             This should be done with some heuristic specific to your frontend (e.g. using the Idle Detection API, time since last request, and so on).
-            If you deem the user to still be present and active, it should be reasonable to just perform the want to automatically perform the refresh in the background.
+            If you deem the user to still be present and active, it should be reasonable to just perform automatically perform the refresh in the background.

 === "Azure AD"

-        For Azure AD, tokens are automatically refreshed for all sessions until the session itself [expires (reaches the maximum lifetime)](#5-sessions).
+    For Azure AD, tokens are automatically refreshed for all sessions until the session itself [expires](#5-sessions) reaches the maximum lifetime.

-        The tokens will at the _earliest_ be automatically renewed 5 minutes before they expire.
+    The tokens will at the _earliest_ be automatically refreshed 5 minutes before they expire.
     If the token already has expired for an _active_ session, a refresh attempt is automatically triggered on the next request on any path that belongs to the application.

     This means that you do **not** need to implement any token refreshing logic yourself.

 `POST /oauth2/session/refresh` is an endpoint that manually refreshes the tokens for the user's session.
-Requests to this endpoint must be triggered from the user's browser, as the session is stored in a cookie.
+Requests to this endpoint must be triggered from the user's browser.

 The endpoint will respond with a `HTTP 401 Unauthorized` if the session is _inactive_.
 It is otherwise equivalent to [the `/oauth2/session` endpoint](#51-session-metadata) described previously.